BuildingResearch/security/Building/Building_MR/readme.md

-This file presents the instructions to simulate the DoS attacks on the 20 story building with MR dampers.
-Matlab from 2021a or newer is required for this operation.
-The following toolboxes are required:
-- Parallel toolbox
-- Global optimization toolbox
-- Control system toolbox

 The steps to run the simulation are the ones that follow:

 1. Modify the relevant parameters in the parameters section on the "B20_MR_DoS_design.m" script.
 Ecase sets the earthquake to be used, and EI sets the